virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 >- 2 Deeply explore **one kind of network**, with theory + tutorials + examples (e.g. RNN theory + RNN tutorials + RNN examples)
 >with the links and resources of the topic section of the guide.

 >- 3 After iterating the 2nd step for each topic, go through the entire Stanford course again.
-This time you can fully understand all the formulae, connecting them and catching also the "math flow" of the course.
+This time you can fully understand all the formulae, connecting them and picking up the "math flow" of the course.

 This iterative process (1-2-2-2-2.....-3) can be repeated as many times as you want, and will probably construct in your mind a nice **general schema** of the things.
 In each complete iteration, you can drop one or more topics, and focus on the ones that are more interesting to you or not so clear.